mlrun/mlrun/docs/concepts/submitting-tasks-jobs-to-functions.md

 - `to_dict()`, `to_yaml()`, `to_json()` &mdash; converts the run object to a dictionary, YAML, or JSON format (respectively).

 <br>You can view the job details, logs, and artifacts in the UI.
 When you first open the **Monitor
 Jobs** tab it displays the last jobs that ran and their data.
-Click a job name to view its run history, and click a run to view more of the run's data.
+Click a job name to view its run history and click a run to view more of the run's data.

 <br><img src="../_static/images/project-jobs-train-artifacts-test_set.png" alt="project-jobs-train-artifacts-test_set" width="800"/>